katherinedelno/katherinedelno.github.io/tutoring.md

 #### **Policies & Logistics**
 - Standard session is 1-hour; may be shortened or extended in 30-minute increments
-- For students that are on a weekly schedule, invoices are sent via email on the 1st of each monht
+- For students that are on a weekly schedule, invoices are sent via email on the 1st of every month
 - For students that are on an as-needed schedule, invoices are sent via email after each session
 - Please schedule with at least **48 hours' of notice** to allow for custom materials prep
 - 24-hour cancellation requested; no cancellation fee if rescheduled